Pollination by birds is called Ornithophily.

-The plants that are pollinated by birds are formed in such a way to accommodate birds – like having a sturdy build to support perching and forming flowers with re-curved, tube-like shape that does not tangle the birds.
+The plants that are pollinated by birds are formed in such a way to accommodate birds – like having a sturdy build to support perching and forming flowers with a re-curved, tube-like shape that does not tangle the birds.
 The flowers are also formed in such a way to allow access to a bird’s beak.
-Such plants also have brightly colored flowers with nectars inside them.
+Such plants also have brightly coloured flowers with nectars inside them.

 Process of Pollination by Birds